Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-January 30th, 2022
+January 31st, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-76:
+New in this latest version release-77:

 1.)
-A new shadow manager has been implemented to try to calculate the best shadow settings for each scene in stock mode.
-This won't affect scatterer users, but may greatly help our stock players with the quality issues we've had for some time.
+A bugfix for a critical visual bug in the new shadow manager, in which it was conflicting with KSP's builtin shadow system (oops!), creating visual artifacts.

 Known Bugs: